Temporary Skills Shortage visa Australia

 English Language requirement for Medium-Term Stream is IELTS (or equivalent test) score of minimum 5 in each test component.

-- applicants must be under the maximum age requirement of 45 at the time of application
+- Point-tested skilled visa: Applicant must be under 45 years of age at the time of invitation.